 What About Tilt Rods?

 With louvered/slatted shutters, you will have three choices: central, offset, and hidden.
 Our hidden tilt rods are completely invisible and built into the frame.
-This means that your louvers will all open as one, so when you move one (by hand), you move them all.
+This means that your shutter louver will all open as one, so when you move one (by hand), you move them all.
 The exception to this is when your window is over 130cm in height.
 To maintain structural integrity, a hidden split is then required.
 This allows separate slat control on the top and bottom sections.
 This hidden split can be customised requested specifically, too, meaning you can have it at any point of your windows, not just in the centre.

 Our central and offset pushrods are both visible and run down the front of the shutter.
 The offset sits closer to the hinged side of the shutter while the central runs directly down the middle.
 Both options are connected to the louvers, meaning that you just have to move the pushrod to open and close them.